ItzBearzy/Gilded-RP-Rules/Gilded RP Rules.md

 ​
 # Businesses and Homes
 ​
-- Staff reserves the right to remove your business due to inactivity.
+- Staff reserves the right to remove your business due to inactivity for a period of 30 days.
 Make a ticket if you are on an extended trip, or concerned regarding business repossession.

-- If the business is inactive, or players have not logged in for a period of 3 weeks (21 days), staff will repossess your business, UNLESS you have submitted a ticket to explain your situation to staff regarding an extended absence.

 - Employees, and Criminals, cannot steal from business storages or ledgers.

-- Before selling a business IC you need to make a ticket to obtain its max sell value.
-Not complying with this will result in removal of business and may prevent future ownership of new businesses
+- Before selling a business IC, you are REQUIRED make a ticket with the proper paperwork.
+Not complying with this will result in removal of business and may prevent future ownership of new businesses.

-- If someone has you hogtied and wants your “key” to your built door, you must open the door for them.
+- Business owners are required to own their business for 90 days before selling.
+Once a business is sold, business owners must wait 30 days before applying for another business.

 - Players are limited to One Business per player.
 You may not own multiple businesses and have managers run them.
-​
+This also includes popup shops.
+Owners cannot own a whitelisted business and a popup shop at the same time.

+- Popup shops cannot be privately sold.
+New owners will need to go through government process to obtain a new popup shop token.

+- Multiple businesses may be owned by a family or a group (Limited to one per type), each with their own unique owners per business.

+Please refer to the Business tab for more information.

+- If someone has you hogtied and wants your “key” to your built door, you must open the door for them.

 - Players are limited to One Home per Player.
 Alternate characters can live within homes, but players cannot own more than 1 home.

-- Multiple businesses may be owned by a family or a group(Limited to one per type), each with their own unique owners per business.

 # Multi Job Rules